 Policy benefit liabilities for participating life insurance are developed using the net level premium method, with interest and mortality assumptions used in calculating policy cash surrender values.
 Participating life insurance terminal dividend reserves are accrued in relation to gross profits and are included in policy benefit liabilities.
-The average investment yield used in estimating gross profits for participating contracts was 4.1% and 4.3% as of December 31, 2022 and 2021, respectively.
+The average investment yield used in estimating gross profits for participating contracts was 4.1% as of December 31, 2023 and 2022.

-Policy benefit liabilities for non-participating life insurance, disability income insurance, and certain annuities are developed using the net level premium method with assumptions for interest, mortality, morbidity, and voluntary terminations.
+Policy benefit liabilities for non-participating life insurance, disability income insurance and certain annuities are developed using the net level premium method with assumptions for interest, mortality, morbidity, and voluntary terminations.
 In addition, disability income policy benefit liabilities include provisions for future claim administration expenses.